wp-plugins/listly/readme.txt

 Use Listy to create, curate or collaborate.
 A powerful trio.
 Use Listly on Wordpress (with its "swiss army knife" tool approach) and you'll need less plugins.
 It also means your content becomes reusable and reembeddable by others.

-Not just a plugin, Listly is both a collaborative content authoring tool & a content platform.
+Not just a plugin, Listly is also a collaborative content authoring tool & a content platform.

-Build awesome, people-ranked numbered-lists.
-One plugin, many uses.
-There's many useful lists you can create for your niche.
+Build awesome useful lists for your niche.

 Listly is also a source of free content, lists that you can embed as responsive/adaptive content for your blog.
 Track your lists metrics as they get consumed across the web.

-What kind of Listlys will you make?
+What kind of list will you make?
 What kind of list will you embed?
-Who will embed your Listlys?
+Who will embed your lists?

 **Get more from your numbered list posts with Listly**